 Location: The Willamette Valley is 150 miles long and up to 60 miles wide making it Oregon’s largest AVA.
 It runs from the Columbia River in Portland south through Salem to the Calapooya Mountains outside Eugene.
-Named for the river that flows through it, the Willamette Valley has the largest concentration of wineries and vineyards in Oregon and includes seven appellations within its borders: Chehalem Mountains, Dundee Hills, Eola-Amity Hills, McMinnville, Ribbon Ridge, Van Duzer Corridor and Yamhill-Carlton.
+Named for the river that flows through it, the Willamette Valley has the largest concentration of wineries and vineyards in Oregon and includes nine appellations within its borders: Chehalem Mountains, Dundee Hills, Eola-Amity Hills, Laurelwood, McMinnville, Ribbon Ridge, Tualatin Hills, Van Duzer Corridor and Yamhill-Carlton.